-Here are some common symptoms of HIV that may alert you that something is wrong.
+Here are some common symptoms of HIV in men that may alert you that something is wrong.
 Many people experience severe flu-like symptoms which is the body’s natural response to the virus and is an indicator that you may have been exposed to something sinister.

 Four phases of an HIV infection: